Sampling with censored data: a practical guide: Sampling right-censored data

 \subsection{Random censoring}

-In the simulation method with random censorship for survival data, we need to generate two distributions.
-The first one controls the survival times without censorship, whereas the second distribution controls the censorship mechanism.
-Based on these elements, the censored event is the one in which the uncensored survival time generated in the first distribution is greater than the censored time generated in the second distribution.
+In the simulation method with random censorship (type III) for survival data, two distributions should be generated.
+The first distribution governs the survival times in the absence of censorship while the second distribution dictates the censorship mechanism.
+In this context, a censored event occurs when the uncensored survival time, generated by the first distribution, exceeds the censored time produced by the second distribution.

-Specifically, consider a non-negative random variable $X$ representing our first distribution that generates the times until the event occurs.
-The survival function $\mathcal{S}_{X}(x)$ is defined from the cumulative distribution function $F_{X}(x)$ and offers the probability of survival after time $x$.
-That is, $F_{X}(x)=P(X\leq x)$ and, $\mathcal{S}_{X}(x)=1-P(X\leq~x)=P(X>x)$ where $f_{X}(x)$ is the probability density function of $X$.
-For the second distribution that controls the censorship mechanism $C$, the choice is at the discretion of the researcher.
-However, it is recommended to consider a continuous distribution.
-Here, we assume that the random variable follows the $\text{Weibull}(\beta, \alpha)$ and $C$ is uniformly distributed, $C \sim U(0,\lambda)$.
-We also assume that these two distributions are independent $(X\perp U)$.
-Therefore, our censored samples have the following scheme.
-For each $x$-th observation, we have $ (T_x, \delta_x) $ with $ T_x = \min (X_x, C_x) $ and $ \delta_x = \mathrm{I} (X_x \leq C_x)$.
-Where $\delta = 1$ when the lifetime is observed or $\delta = 0$, when it is censored.
-The following algorithm describes the random censoring.
+Specifically, let us consider a non-negative random variable $X$, representing our first distribution that generates the times until an event occurs.
+The survival function $\mathcal{S}_{X}(x)$, derived from the cumulative distribution function $F_{X}(x)$, provides the probability of survival beyond time $x$.
+This is expressed as $F_{X}(x)=P(X\leq x)$ and $\mathcal{S}_{X}(x)=1-P(X\leq~x)=P(X>x)$, where $f_{X}(x)$ denotes the probability density function of $X$.
+For the second distribution, which controls the censorship mechanism $C$, the selection is at the researcher's discretion.
+However, employing a continuous distribution is advisable.
+In this example, we assume that the random variable $X$ follows the $\text{Weibull}(\beta, \alpha)$ distribution and that $C$ is uniformly distributed, $C \sim U(0,\lambda)$.
+We further assume independence between these two distributions $(X\perp U)$.
+Thus, our censored samples adhere to the following scheme: for each $x$-th observation, we record $(T_x, \delta_x)$, where $T_x = \min(X_x, C_x)$ and $\delta_x = \mathrm{I}(X_x \leq C_x)$.
+Here, $\delta = 1$ indicates an observed lifetime, whereas $\delta = 0$ signifies a censored one.
+The subsequent algorithm details this random censoring process.

 \begin{example} Assuming that the distribution that controls censorship $C\sim U(0,\lambda)$, we generate data with random censorship for the time generated from the $X\sim\text{Weibull}(\beta,\alpha)$ distribution.
 The code in R is described as follows. \end{example}